Quantifying Interstellar Extinction at High Galactic Latitudes

-Dust in the ISM emits preferentially in the infrared, therefore, the first maps of dust in the ISM, such as the Schlegel-Finkbeiner-Davis (SFD) map \citep{SFD}, derived the column density of dust by charting the thermal emission and provided line-of-sight integrated extinction estimates.
+Dust in the ISM emits preferentially in the infrared.
+Therefore, the first maps of dust in the ISM, such as the Schlegel-Finkbeiner-Davis (SFD) map \citep{SFD}, derived the column density of dust by charting the thermal emission and provided line-of-sight integrated extinction estimates.
 The Planck thermal dust map \citep{Planck}, goes further by separating the dust emission from the cosmic infrared background and provides an accurate emission-based integrated dust map.

-In more recent years, mapping the variation of the extinction of starlight across the sky has been used as a tracer for Galactic dust and the availability of photometry, spectroscopy, and an assumed extinction law together with the wealth of parallax information from Gaia \citep{GAIADR3} has allowed astronomers to create three-dimensional maps of the dust in our Galaxy.
-Modern methods have split into two branches: black-box machine learning methods and Bayesian methods using stellar evolution models.
-The Bayesian methods (such as \cite{greenmap}, \cite{gspphot}, \cite{starhorse} and \cite{Lallement}) are important to test our understanding of the underlying astrophysical models and use the known astrophysics as prior knowledge.
-The machine learning methods usually derive a large solution of data-driven stellar parameters (such as \cite{mlgreen} and \cite{Andrae_2023} ) using spectroscopic-derived stellar parameter estimates, and often with extinction estimates used from other studies.
+In more recent years, mapping the variation of the extinction of starlight across the sky has been used as a tracer for Galactic dust.
+The availability of multi-band photometry, spectroscopy and parallax data from Gaia \citep{GAIADR3} has allowed astronomers to create three-dimensional maps of the dust in our Galaxy. {However, constraining extinction using photometry is degenerate with estimating the effective temperature \citep{2011MNRAS.411..435B}, {in particular for low extinction regimes when the effects from this degeneracy have more of a fractional impact on the extinction posterior} (see Section \ref{sed_fit})}.
+Modern methods have split into two branches: data-driven machine learning methods and Bayesian methods using stellar evolution models.
+The Bayesian methods (such as \cite{greenmap}, \cite{gspphot}, \cite{starhorse} and \cite{Lallement}) are important to test our understanding of the underlying astrophysical models and incorporate known astrophysics.
+The machine learning methods usually derive a large solution of data-driven stellar parameters (such as \cite{mlgreen} and \cite{Andrae_2023}) using spectroscopic-derived stellar parameter estimates and extinction estimates from other studies.
 From here, astronomers can generate dust maps (for example, \cite{mlgreen} and \cite{edenhofer23}), which can provide a far more scalable alternative to Bayesian methods as the amount of data increases.
 In all photometric dust maps, some underlying stellar model is either assumed or inferred from the data. \cite{gspphot} and \cite{starhorse} use theoretical isochrones for the intrinsic magnitudes/colours and atmospheric models with a mean extinction law to map stellar parameters to data.
-On the other hand, \cite{greenmap} fits a stellar locus in 7D colour space to a set of stars assumed to have negligible extinction to derive the intrinsic colour relations.
+On the other hand, \cite{greenmap} fits a stellar locus in 7D colour space to a set of stars assumed to have negligible extinction to derive intrinsic colour relations.